zhengmz/PegasusSimulator/docs/source/setup/installation.rst

     rm isaac-sim-standalone%404.5.0-rc.36%2Brelease.19112.f59b3005.gl.linux-x86_64.release.zip

 The short video with the installation guide for Pegasus Simulator is also available `here <https://youtu.be/YCp5E8nazag>`__, but the Isaac Sim install method presented is no longer available.
-You should follow the instructions above to install Isaac Sim 4.5.0.
+You should follow the instructions above to install Isaac Sim 4.5.0. **See video from 1:25 min onwards for the installation of Pegasus Simulator.**

     ..  youtube:: YCp5E8nazag
         :width: 100%